lancedb/lancedb/docs/src/cli_config.md

 ```

 ## LanceDB Opt-in Diagnostics
 When enabled, LanceDB will send anonymous events to help us improve LanceDB.
 These diagnostics are used only for error reporting and no data is collected.
-Error & stats allow us to automates certain aspects of bug reporting, prioritization of fixes and feature requests.
+Error & stats allow us to automate certain aspects of bug reporting, prioritization of fixes and feature requests.
 These diagnostics are opt-in and can be enabled or disabled using the `lancedb diagnostics` command.
 These are enabled by default.
 Get usage help.
 ```